-Trusted Reviews has compiled everything we know about Dragon Age 4 including all the latest news, release date and our very own wishlist of dream features.
+Trusted Reviews has compiled everything we know about Dragon Age 4 including all the latest news, release date, trailers and more.

 Related: Upcoming PS4 Games